mLamneck/SDDS/readme.md

 ### Build and Upload the Code
 If you are using Arduino IDE, you can just open the example.

+If you choose to test with PlatformIO, you can download the full example project [here](/examples/platformIO/led/).
+Also make sure to install an extension for the serial monitor as explained in the [installation](#platformio) chapter.

 ```File->Examples->SDDS->Led```
 ### Full Example Code
 You can also copy and paste the following complete example.